 Some people actually choose repatriation as they would prefer to be cared for at a familiar hospital with friends and family close by.
 If this sounds like you, make sure repatriation is covered as part of your international health insurance plan.

 Medevac cover comes as standard with our international health insurance plan.
+Read more about what we cover.
 You also have 24/7 access to our rapid response teams who are medically trained and available to help with all aspects of your claim including:

 - Organising the logistics of evacuation, alongside the medical teams on the ground